Robinpig/Note/docs/CS/Java/JDK/Concurrency/Thread.md

 1. check for a pending interrupt and ClearInterrupted, THROW(vmSymbols::java_lang_InterruptedException())
 2. CHECK_OWNER
 3. AddWaiter, enter the wait queue
-4. Thread::SpinRelease, exit monitor
+4. exit monitor
 5. Park Self
-6. ReenterI when unPark by other Thread
+6. ReenterI  or enter when unPark by other Thread

 ```cpp
 //objectMonitor.cpp